-Vatican envoy to France investigated over sex assault allegations -Paris city hall
+Vatican envoy to France investigated over sex assault allegations: Paris city hall

 City Hall filed a complaint against Ventura to Paris Prosecutor Remy Heitz’s office on January 23, six days after the alleged molestation.

-Reporting by Simon Carraud,; Writing by Richard Lough,; Editing by Angus MacSwan
+Reporting by Simon Carraud, Additional reporting by Philippe Pullella in Rome; Writing by Richard Lough,; Editing by Angus MacSwan